PennyLaneAI/pennylane/doc/development/guide/deprecations_removals.rst

    that the warning isn't unexpectedly raised for users that did not personally call the deprecated piece of code.

-5. Remove any tests that specifically test the deprecated code.
-For tests that depend on it but are not written to test it specifically, update them to use the new/preferred code.

-6. Add a test to ensure that the deprecation warning is being raised.
+5. Add a test to ensure that the deprecation warning is being raised.
 It should look similar to the following code:

    .. code-block:: python